-Traditionally, this dish is simply coated with mayonnaise (sometimes mixed with wasabi), sprinkled with furikake, and baked.
+Traditionally, Furikake Salmon is simply coated with mayonnaise (sometimes mixed with wasabi), sprinkled with furikake, and baked.
+It has its origins in Hawaii.

 Plus, I will take any chance to add more garlic to my life.